What MLM is...

 Nut#4: Distribution

-The means by which the products/services and consumers are brought together at the same time and place.
+by which the products/services and consumers are brought together at the same time

 This is the major point of difference between MLM and conventional systems.
 Instead of a complex system of wholesalers, warehouses, distribution centres, freight companies and retailers – with all the added costs at each point of handling – MLM companies normally deliver direct to either the distributor or the customer.
 The savings in infrastructure, multiple handling, storage and transport are huge.
 In many cases, delivery can be made by regular postal or parcel delivery services.